Here Comes the Sun: Concert For Bangladesh Now Streaming

 Part of the all-star lineup at the 1971 Concert For Bangladesh

 It’s been one of the holy grails for decades and now for the first time, The Concert For Bangladesh, the GRAMMY® Award-winning album from George Harrison, Ravi Shankar, & friends (including such stars as Bob Dylan, Eric Clapton and Ringo Starr) is now available for streaming across all major digital music providers worldwide.
-The announcement, on August 9, 2024, made no mention of an upgraded physical release—the album and concert film has been unavailable for decades—Best Classic Bands has learned that there is no news on that front.
+The announcement, on August 9, 2024, made no mention of an upgraded physical release—the album and concert film have been unavailable for decades.
+Best Classic Bands has learned that there is no news on that front.
 Still, the official steaming debut of performances of such classic rock favorites as “My Sweet Lord,” “While My Guitar Gently Weeps,” “A Hard Rain’s A-Gonna Fall,” “It Don’t Come Easy” and “Here Comes the Sun” is welcome news.
 And there’s one bonus track beyond the original triple album’s performances: the original studio version of Harrison’s song “Bangla Desh,” released as a single in July 1971.

 Listen to many of the tracks below.
 The album is available for purchase digitally in the U.S. here and in the U.K. here.